-Boater education courses are periodically offered at Possum Kingdom and Granbury lakes.
+Boater education courses are periodically offered at Possum Kingdom and Granbury reservoirs.

 Can I have an open container of alcohol in my boat?

-It is not illegal to consume alcohol or have an open container when boating on a river or lake in Texas.
+It is not illegal to consume alcohol or have an open container when boating on a river or reservoir in Texas.

 However, lake rangers, game wardens, county sheriffs and their deputies, and local police can arrest persons